Elementary Education (M.Ed.)

 Priority Application Deadline: December 31* for summer entrance

-Elementary Education graduates hold teaching positions in the United States and around the world.
+Graduates with an Elementary Education degree hold teaching positions in the United States and around the world.
 They find teaching jobs in public, private, and charter schools — typically the positions they want, in the places they prefer.

 Click here to see a list of recent career placements: